iamawatermelo/landtable/README.md

 ## Development

-Landtable was developed over the few months with the goal of being able to provide a familiar interface over Airtable.
+Landtable was developed over a few months with the goal of being able to provide a familiar interface over a real database, like Postgres instead of Airtable.
 You can look at this progress in the `#landtable` channel in the Hack Club Slack.
 While I did not manage to build every feature I wanted in the High Seas time, I plan to work on it further in the future.

 Landtable was a great learning experience and it taught me a lot about application architecture and building scalable, extensible applications.